 The development of the basic set started in early 1959 after the Army issued a requirement for a new “long range reconnaissance set”.
 Note that this was several years before the US Army’s 5th Special Forces Group began operations in their training, advisory and special reconnaissance work in Vietnam.
 I think that the timing alone says the TRC-77 was not specifically developed for Special Forces in Vietnam as some have surmised.
 The Russians began construction of the “Berlin Wall” in August 1961.

 When the Army issued this new equipment requirement in 1959, the focus was Europe.

 So in 1959 the development was started on a “crash basis” at the Army’s Electronic Defense Laboratory which was managed by Sylvania Corporation, an early pioneer in transistor development.
 This new requirement was released even before the Army adopted the CIA’s RS-1 set design as the basis for the GRC-109.

 The conceptual design was likely initiated by the promise and availability of viable early transistors in the late 1950’s.
 This held the possibility of smaller, light weight, entirely battery powered HF sets.
 No heavy, clumsy hand-cranked generator needed for high voltage power amplifier tubes!
-High current Germanium PNP power transistors like the 2N174 enabled switching oscillators to produce high voltages.
+High current Germanium PNP power transistors like the 2N174 enabled switching oscillators to produce high voltages from a low voltage battery.
 No more HV machines necessary.